Now freely downloadable worldwide, as a protest against censorship

 The book reached international audiences through coverage in dozens of countries.

-Yet the government's response reveals a striking contradiction: The Minister of Justice confirmed in 2021 the book is “in no way” disinformation
+The government’s response to The Cover-up General reveals a striking contradiction: The Minister of Justice confirmed in 2021 the book is “in no way” disinformation

 (PDF),